Itheum/itheumcore-elrond-data-nft-minter/README.md

     );
 ```

-Endpoint that sets the minimum and maximum royalties that can be set by the public when minting a Data NFT-FT.
+Endpoint that sets the minimum and maximum royalties that can be set by the users when minting a Data NFT-FT.

 Call structure: "setRoyaltiesLimits" + "@" + min_royalties hex encoded + "@" + max_royalties hex encoded.